 A personal credit card for business expenses is right if you own a startup business and can’t yet qualify for a business credit card.
 Small business credit cards may offer shorter 0% introductory periods, higher annual percentage rates (APRs), and ongoing rewards that don’t match your firm’s spending.

-When a Business Credit Card Is Right
+When a Business Credit Card Is the Right Choice

 Personal Credit Card for Business vs Business Credit Card at a Glance